-Perhaps the best part of this guitar is its wider nut width of 1.8 inches, which is nice and chunky.
+Perhaps the good part of this guitar is its wider nut width of 1.8 inches, which is nice and chunky.
 Unless you have extra small hands, you should be able to adjust easily.
-This means theres more room for your fingers on the fretboard and allows you to hit a string without hitting another string.
+This means there’s more room for your fingers on the fretboard and allows you to hit a string without hitting another string.

 - Great bang for the buck